 Let’s continue the example, looking at just the body from this point on.

-Here’s why telling stories from your life is important:
+Here’s why stories from your life matter:

 Here’s an example of a personal narrative: